Colin-b/pytest_httpx/README.md

 Use `method` parameter to specify the HTTP method (POST, PUT, DELETE, PATCH, HEAD) of the requests to retrieve.

 `method` parameter must be a string.
 It will be upper cased so it can be provided lower cased.

 Matching is performed on equality.

+#### Matching on HTTP headers

+Use `match_headers` parameter to specify the HTTP headers executing the callback.

+Matching is performed on equality for each provided header.

+#### Matching on HTTP body

+Use `match_content` parameter to specify the full HTTP body executing the callback.

+Matching is performed on equality.